-The Tax Law allows an empire zone investment tax credit (EZ-ITC) for the financial services industry against the tax imposed by Articles 9-A and 22, respectively, for the tax year during which qualified property is placed in service in an EZ designated as such under General Municipal Law (GML) Article 18-B. The EZ-ITC allowed under Articles 9-A and 22 is computed at different rates.
+The Tax Law allows an EZ-ITC for the financial services industry against the tax imposed by Articles 9-A and 22, respectively, for the tax year during which qualified property is placed in service in an EZ designated as such under GML Article 18-B. The EZ-ITC allowed under Articles 9-A and 22 is computed at different rates.
 For New York C corporations taxable under Article 9-A (corporation franchise tax), the credit rate is 10%; for New York S corporation shareholders taxable under Article 22 (personal income tax), the credit rate is 8%.
 Compute the EZ-ITC by multiplying the appropriate credit rate by the cost (or other federal basis) of qualified property that was acquired, constructed, reconstructed, or erected in an EZ after its date of designation and before its date of expiration as an EZ.

 The taxpayer claiming this credit must be certified under GML Article 18-B. Businesses must also obtain the EZ retention certificate to receive any EZ benefits.
 Include copies of the Certificate of Eligibility and EZ retention certificate with this credit form.
-Pass-through entities such as partnerships, S corporations, and limited liability companies should distribute copies of the EZ retention certificate to their partners, shareholders, and members for use in filing their tax returns claiming the EZ credits.
+Flow-through entities such as partnerships, S corporations, and limited liability companies should distribute copies of the EZ retention certificate to their partners, shareholders, and members for use in filing their tax returns claiming the EZ credits.
 See Schedule A instructions for additional requirements necessary to claim the credit.